Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 Additionally, standard boot sectors (those present in factory-formatted or partitioned devices, or in devices formatted or partitioned by PC computers) are fully supported as well.
 In contrast, MSX-DOS 2 treated all disks not formatted by itself as MSX-DOS 1 disks.

 ### 2.2.
-Standarized and documented driver development system
+Standardized and documented driver development system

 Developers of custom storage controller hardware now have a standardized and well-documented system for developing custom drivers.
 The driver structure, the details about the routines to be implemented and the "recipe" for embedding the driver within the Nextor kernel are provided so that no more reverse-engineering is needed.